8 Best Homeowners Insurance Companies in Washington DC of 2023

 Scheduling personal property has the added benefit of reducing or even eliminating the deductible.

-But keep in mind that add-ons, endorsements, and scheduling, can be expensive and will raise your premium in a significant way.
+Keep in mind that add-ons, endorsements, and scheduling, can be expensive and will raise your premium in a significant way.

-But they all give you peace of mind.
+However, they all give you peace of mind.
 If a disaster strikes, you won’t need to worry or panic because you know you are fully covered.

 Extra coverage also includes natural disasters and home issues that are excluded from the basic policy because they are often catastrophic in price to repair or replace, and an insurer doesn’t want to shoulder the responsibility.